sameer-goel/live-emotion-rekognition/README.md

 ## Steps high level
 ### Step 1: Register Your AWS DeepLens Device and Deploy an AWS DeepLens Sample Project to get started with deep lens
+### Step 2: Create a s3 bucket to store face images
+### Step 3: Create a lambda function that will run on the DeepLens device and rekognize emotions
+### Step 4: Create a lambda function that will push images data to from S3 bucket to DynamoDb and cloudwatch

 # Step 1: Register Your AWS DeepLens Device